ravinduheshan99/Performance-Testing-With-JMeter-Load-Testing-From-Scratch/README.md

 - Handling of multiple matches if the server returns lists of values.

 This step is important to ensure accuracy before scaling the load test.

+---

+## Section 10 - Data Driven Testing With JMeter

+This section explains how to design HTTP request samplers manually and drive them with external data.
+Data-driven testing is useful when you need to simulate many users, repeat workflows with different inputs, or automate large batches of registrations or transactions in a short time.

+### Creating HTTP Request Samplers Without Recording

+The tests start with samplers built by hand instead of using the recorder.
+Each request is added with the needed method, path, headers, and parameters.
+This gives full control of the structure of the test plan and keeps the script clear and predictable.

+### Feeding Data Into the Application

+JMeter supports data-driven testing through the CSV Data Set Config element.
+This element reads values from a CSV file and loads them into variables at runtime.
+Each row represents one user or one set of inputs, and JMeter moves through each row during execution.

+### Defining Variables With CSV Data Set Config

+CSV Data Set Config allows you to map each column in the CSV file to a variable name.
+These variables hold values such as usernames, passwords, email addresses, or profile details.
+The sampler uses these variables during each loop, allowing the script to simulate many unique user flows.

+### Using Variables Inside Manually Created HTTP Requests

+Variables defined in the CSV element can be used within any sampler by calling them with the standard JMeter syntax.
+This keeps the HTTP requests dynamic because each run picks the next row from the CSV file.
+It also prevents duplication of samplers when testing multiple input sets.

+### Automating Bulk User Registration With JMeter

+Once the CSV file and manual HTTP samplers are in place, JMeter can generate many user registrations in a short time.
+The test plan loops through every row of the CSV file and invokes the registration request with different inputs.
+This approach is effective for load preparation, data setup, or mass account creation.